CarlDeanClineSr/luft-portal-/README.md

 No paywall.
 No university.
 No grant.
-Just a garage, a laptop, and 60 years of learning how things actually work when you get your hands dirty.
+Just me and 60 years of learning how things actually work when you get your hands dirty.

 **Repo (everything is there):**
 https://github.com/CarlDeanClineSr/luft-portal-